 Cactus aficionados, don't get left in the dust with this quiz on desert plants.
 Find out if you have the knowledge to survive this prickly foray into the desert!

 This tall, horizontally branched cactus is probably the most recognizable cactus in Arizona.
 What is it called?

 Definition for Ob (3 of 7)

-a prefix meaning “toward,” “to,” “on,” “over,” “against,” originally occurring in loanwords from Latin, but now used also, with the sense of “reversely,” “inversely,” to form Neo-Latin and English scientific terms: object; obligate; oblanceolate.
+a prefix meaning “toward,” “to,” “on,” “over,” “against,” originally occurring in loanwords from Latin, but now used also, with the sense of “reversely,” “inversely,” to form New Latin and English scientific terms: object; obligate; oblanceolate.

 Origin of ob-

-Middle English (< Old French ) < Latin, representing ob (preposition); in some scientific terms, from New Latin, Latin ob-
+Middle English (from Old French ) from Latin, representing ob (preposition); in some scientific terms, from New Latin, Latin ob- (prefix)

 from Old French, from Latin ob.
 In compound words of Latin origin, ob- (and oc-, of-, op-) indicates: to, towards (object); against (oppose); away from (obsolete); before (obstetric); down, over (obtect); for the sake of (obsecrate); and is used as an intensifier (oblong)

 British Dictionary definitions for Ob (4 of 4)